 Therefore the below fees will be applied to your application(s), should your application be successful, for the following course:

 Higher Diploma in Science in Data Analytics - Course fee is €7,250, of which you pay 10% = €725

 NOTE: These fees must be paid prior to enrolling on your Springboard+ programme.

 Should the applicant receive the relevant Social welfare payments as listed by Springboard+, or fall under the Returner category above, this programme will be fully funded.

 To be considered for admission to this programme, applicants must hold a Primary Honours Degree (level 8) in a cognate discipline from a recognised third level institution or equivalent qualification.
 Candidates will ideally be able to demonstrate technical or mathematical problem solving skills as part of previous programme learning.
 Typically holders of more technical, numerate degrees are likely to gain a higher ranking in any order of merit in selection for the programme.

 Recognition of Prior Learning (RPL)

 Learners may also access this course on the basis of recognition of prior learning or by assessment of prior experiential learning/informal learning.
 The process is implemented within the relevant school, by the relevant Head of School/Department or nominee and is overseen by the Registrar.
-For this particular programme applicants will be considered on a case by case basis based on their educational record, work experience, their ability to demonstrate technical or mathematical problem solving skills and a capacity to successfully participate in the programme.
+For this particular programme applicants will be considered on a case by case basis based on their educational record, work experience, their ability to demonstrate technical or mathematics.